UK Charts: 1978-1979

 It's dropped from #1 a week later by Boney M with "Mary's Boy Child", holding the slot long enough to be 1978's Christmas chart-topper.
 I'm going to unironically say this is good enough that I've put it on more than one Christmas playlist, although that might be a warning that you don't want to spend Christmas at mine.
 (C'mon, we have an original 1963 copy of "A Christmas Gift For You From Philles Records"!)

 Once Christmas is over, Boney M's #1 is taken over by Village People with "Y.M.C.A."
 While at face value this may seem like disco's shark-jumping moment, not long after Happy Days aired that phrase-coining episode in 1977, there's more beneath the surface.
-Village People celebrated disco's large gay community, from sneaking nudge-wink themes into their records to the band's name itself.
-They called their third album "Cruisin'", and it's likely this is one of the activities they were suggesting you could partake in at the Y.
+Village People were put together in part to appeal to disco's large gay community, and leaned into this from sneaking nudge-wink themes into their records to the band's name itself.
+They called their third album "Cruisin'", although singer Victor Willis strenuously denies this is one of the activities they were suggesting you could partake in at the Y and the "hanging out with all the boys" was entirely fraternal in nature.

 The Barron Knights released a year-end comedy roundup medley "A Taste Of Aggro", mocking "Rivers of Babylon", the Smurfs and "Matchstalk Men" along with a dig of punks spray-painting civic infrastructure.
 It went to #3 in mid-December.